Ecological Restoration Activities

 WEA staff can also develop short- and long-term site specific plans for controlling existing infestations, and developing best management practices (BMPs) for preventing the spread or introduction of these species.

 WEA staff has years of experience working with forest landowners to provide forest management solutions, including multiple Registered Foresters on staff.
 Additional forestry and forest management support is provided on all our projects by our parent company, Southern Forestry Consultants, Inc (SFC).
 SFC focuses primarily of forest and timber management for thousands of clients across the southeastern US.
-Since our firms share offices, resources, and staff, this inherent relationship allows WEA utilize the industry-leading expertise of SFC foresters.
+Since our firms share offices, resources, and staff, this inherent relationship allows WEA to utilize the industry-leading expertise of SFC foresters.
 Specific forest management expertise offered by WEA and SFC includes:

 - Forest management planning